LLNL/USER-EPH/Data/README.md

 # EPH model database

 This serves as an open database to share user contributed parameterisations for EPH model.
-All parameterisations in this database are based on the PRL version of the EPH model (meaning `model == 4`, will be default in the future).
+All parameterisations in this database are based on published applications, by us or others.
+They all use the EPH model (meaning `model == 4`, which will be default in the future).

 **Please cite the source papers when using these parameterisations.**